 From humanitarian assignments in over 50 countries and with residence in Laos and Vietnam for over 20 years, I have a deep working knowledge of conditions and requirements.

 Commercial assignments have been within large hydropower projects and the gold mining industry.
 I spent 6 years visually documenting dam construction in Laos, from turf cut to power generation.

-I mentors groups and individuals in the skills, sensitivities, and processes of documentary photography specifically within a developing world context, including sessions on digital demystification, visual literacy, image ethics and identity protection.
+I mentor groups and individuals in the skills, sensitivities, and processes of documentary photography specifically within a developing world context, including sessions on digital demystification, visual literacy, image ethics and identity protection.

 - RISC training